borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 ## Code style

-Start with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+When writing code for borgmatic, start with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 But then, apply the following deviations from it:

  * For strings, prefer single quotes over double quotes.
  * Limit all lines to a maximum of 100 characters.